tommiv/ngx_http_imgproc/readme.md

 4. You'll need some experience in building apps from sources.
 I tried to cover as much as possible in "Installation.md", but you'll never know.

 5. You can do anything you want with the code, including using its parts or whole project, redistribute and stuff, but don't blame me if something works wrong.

+**Pros:**

+- Advantages of fast IO by nginx
+- Easy results caching by nginx
+- Fast common image calculations (crop, resize, watermark) by openCV
+- Wide list of supported formats (**animated GIFs** included) by FreeImage
+- Set of cool and useless filters by me and (mostly) StackOverflow
+- Dynamic processing configuration by GET params

+**Cons:**

+All described above in "things to know":

+- Lack of testing / stability
+- Too sensitive to each request execution time
+- Complex installation workflow